garrialmighty/CodingAssignment/README.md

 #### Question

 The `Question` screen is where the actual game happens.
 This module has three important parts: the [`index`](src/screens/question/index.tsx), the [`useIndexer`](src/screens/question/hooks/useIndexer.tsx) hook and the [`useGameEngine`](src/screens/question/hooks/useGameEngine.tsx) hook .
 The `useIndexer` hook is responsible for fetching the selected category the user picked from the `Landing` screen as well as going through the list of questions and answers included in the category.
 These data are returned to the `index` for rendering and other game related logic.
-The `useGameEngine` hook is where the actual game happens.
+The `useGameEngine` hook is where the game logic resides.
 It is responsible for shuffling the answer's letters and keeps track of the selected and unselected letters.
 The `index` is what contains both hooks together to make the screen functional.
 The main reasoning in creating these parts (as well as other unmentioned parts) is to separate the game logic and allow easy testing and maintainability.

 #### Leaderboard